 A complete application consists of three parts:

-· Attached resume or short biography detailing your educational qualifications and professional experience (1-2 pages only)
+- Attached resume detailing your educational qualifications and professional experience (1-2 pages only)

-Please see the eligibity requirements before applying.
-A selection committee, comprised of the project director and three other people, one of whom is a K12 teacher, will evaluate all compete applications to select a group of 30 Summer Scholars and to identify alternates.
-All applicants will be notified of acceptance, wait list, or non-acceptance status on Monday, April 3, 2023.
+Please see the eligibility requirements before applying.
+A selection committee composed of the Project Director and three others, one of whom is a K12 teacher, will evaluate all completed applications and select a group of 30 Summer Scholars, along with a list of alternates.
+All applicants will be notified of acceptance, waitlist, or non-acceptance status on Monday, April 3, 2023.
 Selected applicants will then have until Friday, April 14, 2023 to accept or decline the offer.